Australian man freed in Japan after trespassing to find his children

 He was released on bail last Friday after pleading guilty to the charges, and on Wednesday was given a prison sentence of six months suspended for three years.

-Japan’s judicial system has drawn global attention with the lengthy detention - and subsequent fleeing - of former auto executive Carlos Ghosn in what critics have characterized as a “hostage justice” system that relies on drawing out confessions.
-Ghosn has said Japan’s justice system was “rigged”.
+Japan’s judicial system has drawn global attention with the lengthy detention - and subsequent fleeing - of former auto executive Carlos Ghosn in what critics have characterized as a “hostage justice” system.

-“It’s now 238 days since I’ve heard from or seen my children,” McIntyre said at his hearing last week, choking back tears.
-“I have no idea whether my children are dead or alive, and as a parent this causes me unbelievable grief.”
+Emerging from the courthouse wearing a shirt with the words “Stop Parental Child Abduction” printed in both Japanese and English, McIntyre told reporters: “I haven’t seen my children now for almost 250 days.”

+“All we want is that...
+Japan join the rest of the civilized world in implementing a system of joint custody.”

-He testified that he had made numerous requests to the police and his wife’s lawyers - the two are going through a divorce mediation - to let him know whether the children are safe, but that those were ignored.
+He said he had made numerous requests to the police and his wife’s lawyers - the two are going through a divorce mediation - to let him know whether the children are safe, but that those were ignored.
 The day of the illegal entry, he had been worried about his children in the aftermath of a typhoon that ripped through the region, he said.

 Why McIntyre’s wife left him taking their daughter and son, now aged 11 and 7, was unclear.
-Prosecutors said she had claimed physical violence by McIntyre towards their daughter, which he denied, and material presented by the prosecution was dismissed as irrelevant to the trespassing charge.
+Prosecutors said she had claimed physical violence by McIntyre toward their daughter, which he denied, and material presented by the prosecution was dismissed as irrelevant to the trespassing charge.

 It was also not clear why he was arrested more than a month after the illegal entry, or why he had been detained for so long.
 An earlier request for bail was denied on grounds that he could destroy evidence or flee the country.